nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

  2. User executes `event add na/<event name> st/<event start datetime> en/<event end datetime> de/<event description>` if they want to add an `Event` to the selected `Internship`.

-    2.1 User executes ` event add na/<event name> en/<event end datetime> de/<event description>` if they want to add a deadline to their selected internship.
+    * User executes ` event add na/<event name> en/<event end datetime> de/<event description>` instead if they want to add a deadline to their selected internship.
 A deadline is simply an `Event` with only the end date.

 The *Activity Diagram* for the above logic flow is below: